sideincresponse/take-home-graphql/README.md

 This response was built and tested with Node v14.17 and NPM 6.14.
 This is important because the solution utilizes ES Modules, which are supported in Node 14 using the `type: module` field in package.json.

 NPM was used to install dependencies and run the applications and tests, yarn barfed on installing babel for some reason.
-DB running is required for one test, so ammended instructions are:
+DB running is required for one test, so amended instructions are:
 - npm i
 - npm run start:db
 - npm run test